 Contrary to a traditional mortgage, borrowers don’t make monthly mortgage payments.
 Indeed, in the case of a reverse mortgage, the loan is repaid when the borrower no longer lives in the home.

-One of the major differences between both mortgage structure is the payment system.
+One of the major differences between both mortgage structures is the payment system.
 Actually, in a traditional mortgage arrangement, the amount the homeowner owes goes down over time.
 But a reverse mortgage loan is the opposite.
 Instead, the amount the homeowner owes to the lender goes up, not down–over time.
 This is because interest and fees are added to the loan balance each month.

 Also, in a reverse mortgage, your loan balance increases and your home equity decreases.